 - Japan: from feudal isolation (until 1854) to empire to constitutional monarchy (1947)

 The political continuity (like that of England, Canada, Australia and New Zealand) has been a wonderful thing, but perhaps skewed our perspective.
-Except for the Civil War and the treatment of American Indians, there’s been an utter absence of large scale violence and destruction.
+Except for the Civil War and the treatment of Native Americans, there’s been no systematic, large scale violence and destruction.

 So this, among other things, has caused us to see ourselves as different, and right fully so.
 Of course we are different.
 And we aren’t.